cramatsu/cramatsu/README.md

 - 🌌 I like to try new things.
 - 💫 I always watch the quality of the code.
 - 🌸 Striving to make our world a better place.
-- 🔭 I develop APIs mostly
+- 🔭 I develop APIs mostly.

 <br/>